Exposure to space and Mars

-The following experiments will be part of Expose-3.
+The following experiments are part of Expose-R2.

-This set of experiments will expose a number of biological molecules such as pigments and parts of cells to space or environments similar to those found on the surface of Mars and our Moon.
+This set of experiments expose a number of biological molecules such as pigments and parts of cells to space or environments similar to those found on the surface of Mars and our Moon.
 The data on these samples will help future exploration of our Solar System.

 A secondary objective is to see if any extremophiles will survive a year in similar conditions as the Moon and Mars.